geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 The opacity of the entire fill layer.
-In contrast to the ``fill-color``, this value will also affect the 1px stroke around the fill, if the stroke is used.
+In contrast to the ``fill-color``, this value will also affect the 1 px stroke around the fill, if the stroke is used.

 .. list-table::